 People are often confused when it comes to the term “hypoallergenic dogs.”
-Technically, from a science standpoint, there is no such thing.
+Technically, from a scientific standpoint, there is no such thing.
 Studies have been conducted and all dogs, no matter the breed, have the same traits that can trigger allergies in people.
 However, and this is important if you are allergic to dogs, some breeds are much less likely to cause an allergic reaction than others.
 They produce allergens in such a small amount that they do not trigger a reaction in most people with dog allergies.
 However, allergies are always an individual matter, so if you are allergic to dogs, you should try to meet a dog in person to find out if you are allergic to it before buying or adopting it.

 Hypoallergenic Dog Facts